ngboonhai/bmoc/cm/mpoc/README.md

-# Importants Notes need to read before you start you MLperf Benchmarking activiy
+# Importants Notes need to read before you start you MLperf Benchmarking activities

 ## Below is dataset use for Vision Models benchmarking.